With adenomyosis, the same tissue that lines the uterus (endometrial tissue) is present within and grows into the muscular walls of your uterus.

 - Severe cramping or sharp, knifelike pelvic pain during menstruation (dysmenorrhea)

-Your uterus may get bigger.
-Although you might not know if your uterus is enlarged, you may notice that your lower abdomen seems bigger or feels tender.
+Your uterus might get bigger.
+Although you might not know if your uterus is bigger, you may notice tenderness or pressure in your lower abdomen.

 When to see a doctor

 If you have prolonged, heavy bleeding or severe cramping during your periods that interferes with your regular activities, make an appointment to see your doctor.